fazlerabbi37/fazlerabbi37.github.io/source/blogs/kvm_cheat_sheet.rst

 KVM Cheat Sheet
 ===============
-A quick reference of KVM.
+A quick reference to KVM.

 Make guest from ISO
 -------------------